yordanoswuletaw/job-hierarchy-mindmap/README.md

-# Job Hierarchy Mind Map Visualization
+# Job Taxonomy Mind Map (Left-to-Right Tree)

-A complete web application that visualizes job hierarchies as an interactive mind map using D3.js.
+An interactive, left-to-right mind map that visualizes a complete job taxonomy using D3.js.
+The layout uses a hierarchical tree where the root starts on the left and branches expand to the right.

 ## Features

-- **Interactive Mind Map**: Radial tree layout with the virtual root "Job Roles" at the center
+- **Left-to-Right Tree**: Root on the left (“Job Taxonomy”), branches grow to the right
+- **Clear Levels**: Job Families → Job Functions → Roles → Specializations
-- **Collapsible Nodes**: Click any node to expand/collapse its child branches
+- **Collapsible Branches**: Click any node to expand/collapse
+- **Optional Grouping**: Large sibling sets are clustered alphabetically (A–C, D–F, …)
-- **Zoom & Pan**: Scroll to zoom, drag to pan across the visualization
+- **Zoom & Pan**: Scroll to zoom, drag to pan; reset anytime
-- **Tooltips**: Hover over nodes to see full job titles
+- **Tooltips**: Hover to see full titles (labels stay concise)
-- **Responsive Design**: Automatically adjusts to window size
+- **Responsive**: Adapts to window resizing
-- **Modern UI**: Beautiful gradient background with smooth animations

 ## Data Structure